Siberian bat: Reproduction

 During the summer, females will form maternity colonies to raise their young.
 The litter size is one pup, though occasionally two are born.
 Pups are born in early summer, with pups becoming volant around one month of age.
 Maternity colonies are frequently in manmade structures.

 Longevity

 In the early 1960s, 1,544 Siberian bats were banded in Siberia.
-Of these individuals, at least 67 lived longer than 20 years (of note, all of these individuals were male).
-In 2001, two individuals were documented 38 years after capture, making them, at the time, the longest-lived individuals of this species ever recorded.
+Of these individuals, at least 67 lived longer than 20 years, all of them male.
+In 2001, two individuals were documented 38 years after capture, making them the longest-lived individuals of this species ever recorded at the time.
 However, three years later, one of these individuals was documented again.
 This meant that the longest-lived individual of this species was at least 41 years old.
 In mammals, larger animals tend to have longer lifespans than smaller ones; the Siberian bat is the most extreme outlier to this pattern, with lifespans exceeding 40 years in the wild while only weighing 4-8 g.
 Compared with other animals its size, it lives 9.8 times longer than expected, which is the greatest value of any mammal with a known lifespan.